Making the World a Better Place Through Travel

 - Travel to the airport for training for meet & greet, international and domestic policy overview.

-- Two days and one night on a motorcoach tour during your second week of class.
+- Three days and two night on a motorcoach tour during your second week of class.

-- An overnight stay at a hotel during your two-day field trip, the hotel covered in your tuition.
+- An overnight stay at a hotel during your three-day field trip, the hotel covered in your tuition.

 - Some meals and gratuities on the overnight trip are also covered.